ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 Add a 'per plugin type' specific subdirectory here, including ``module_utils`` which is usable not only by modules, but by most plugins by using their FQCN.
 This is a way to distribute modules, lookups, filters, and so on without having to import a role in every play.

-Vars plugins are supported in collections.
-They are not loaded automatically, and always require being explicitly enabled by using their fully qualified collection name.
+Vars plugins in collections are not loaded automatically, and always require being explicitly enabled by using their fully qualified collection name.
 See :ref:`enable_vars` for details.

 Cache plugins in collections may be used for fact caching, but are not supported for inventory plugins.